Glen Casada: Trial

-In August of 2022 Casasa and Cothren were indicted for their alleged roles in the scheme.
+In August 2022 Casada and Cothren were indicted for their alleged roles in the scheme.
 The trial began in April 2025.

 On May 16, 2025, Casada was found guilty on 17 of 19 charges including theft, bribery, kickbacks, use of a fictitious name to carry out fraud, wire fraud, and money laundering.
-Cothren was found guilty on all 19.
+Cothren was found guilty on all 19 charges.
 On September 23, 2025, Casada was sentenced to 3 years in prison.
-Less than two months later, Casada and Cothren were pardoned by President Donald Trump.
+In November 2025, Casada and Cothren were both pardoned by President Donald Trump who stated that "The Biden Department of Justice significantly over-prosecuted these individuals for a minor issue".

 Personal life

-Casada is divorced, remarried and has four children and six grandchildren.
-He attends the Brentwood Baptist Church.
+Casada is divorced and remarried.
+He has four children and six grandchildren.
+He attends Brentwood Baptist Church.